Like-Kind Exchanges – Form 8824

 - The due date of your federal return for the year you transferred your property.
 This includes any extensions.

-You must prepare Form 8824: Like-Kind Exchanges for all like-kind exchanges.
+You should prepare IRS Form 8824: Like-Kind Exchanges for all like-kind exchanges.

 Special rules apply for:

-- Multi-asset exchanges made with someone you’re related to
+- Exchanges made with someone you’re related to

 - Property you once used as your personal residence